How to spend 3 days in Austria’s Wachau wine region

 We suggest flying to Vienna and then hiring a car.
 It takes approximately 1.5 hours to drive to Dürnstein in the heart of the Wachau Valley and the route takes you through some lovely countryside and scenery.

 The Wachau wine region is just an 18 mile stretch along the Danube valley between the historic towns of Krems and Melk.
-There are many options for accommodation - listed below are a few we have personally experienced.
-We would recommend basing yourself in one of 3 wine villages in the centre of the region - all beautiful to explore and right on the River Danube - Dürnstein, Weißenkirchen or Spitz:
+There are many options for accommodation - we would recommend basing yourself in one of 3 wine villages in the centre of the region - all beautiful to explore and right on the River Danube - Dürnstein, Weißenkirchen or Spitz:

 Where to stay in Dürnstein: